-With these data we can determine the number of emulated browsers that would generate a specific offered load in this configuration if there were no bottleneck link present.
+Again the load is a linear function of browsers indicating there are no fundamental resource limitations in the system and generated loads can easily exceed the capacity of a 10 Mbps link.
+With these data we can determine the number of emulated browsers that would generate a specific offered load in our laboratory if there were no bottleneck link present.
 This capability is used in subsequent experiments to control the offered loads on the network, including loads that nominally exceed the capacity of a 10 Mbps link.
-For example, if we want to generate an offered load equal to the capacity of a 10 Mbps link, we use Figure 4 to determine that we need to emulate approximately 3,400 browsing users; for a load of 110% (11 Mbps) we need to emulate 3,750 users.
+For example, if we want to generate an offered load equal to the capacity of a 10 Mbps link, we use Figure 2 to determine that we need to emulate approximately 3,400 browsing users; for a load of 110% (11 Mbps) we need to emulate 3,750 users.

 A motivation for choosing Web-like traffic to drive these experiments was the assumption that properly generated traffic would exhibit highly variable and bursty demands on the network.
-To illustrate that this is indeed realized with our experimental setup, we have plotted the results from one of the calibration experiments (3,500 browsers) in Figures 5 and 6.
+To illustrate that this is indeed realized with our experimental setup, we have plotted the results from one of the calibration experiments (3,500 browsers) in Figures 3 and 4.
 These plots show the number of requests initiated during each one second interval (each request requires a new TCP connection) and the number of bytes requested (not necessarily received) in each one second interval.
 Clearly these show the highly bursty nature of the traffic actually generated.